East Alton-based firm receives John C. McAndrews Award

 Based in East Alton, Ill., with offices in Chicago, Ill. and El Segundo, Calif., Simmons Hanly Conroy has represented more than 100 St. Louis-area homeless military veterans and has been instrumental in securing more than $13 million in compensation for workers who contracted cancer via exposure to thorium while making nuclear weapons in Madison, Ill.
 The firm has also worked closely with local judges to ensure downstate Illinois soldiers returning from Iraq will have access to much-needed legal services.

-“Our pro bono work is especially rewarding on a very personal level,” said John Simmons, Simmons Hanly Conroy founding partner and U.S. Army veteran.
+“Our pro bono work is especially rewarding on a very personal level,” said John Simmons, Simmons Hanly Conroy founding shareholder and U.S. Army veteran.
 “To be recognized by the ISBA with the John C. McAndrews Award is such an honor felt at every level of our firm, fueling our passion to help others improve the quality of their lives.”

-“From the newest associates to the senior partner, everyone is excited to pitch in and help.
+“From the newest associates to the senior shareholder, everyone is excited to pitch in and help.
 It helps us to have personal contacts we wouldn’t otherwise have and it makes us better lawyers,” said Gianaris.

 Amy Garrett, with the help of Karoline Carstens, led the formation of Simmons Hanly Conroy’s formal pro bono program, collaborating closely with Chief Judge Ann Callis of the Third Judicial Circuit in Madison County, Ill., and ISBA to identify the community’s most-needed services and train attorneys within Simmons Hanly Conroy and throughout the area on the various specialties.